Interest Rate in Brazil

 Brazil - Interest Rate

-At its 11–12 December meeting, the Central Bank of Brazil’s Monetary Policy Committee (Comité de Política Monetária, COPOM) unanimously decided to keep the benchmark SELIC interest rate at its record low of 6.50%.
+At its 5–6 February meeting, the Central Bank of Brazil’s Monetary Policy Committee (Comité de Política Monetária, COPOM) unanimously decided to keep the benchmark SELIC interest rate at its record low of 6.50%, where it has rested since the Central Bank paused its long and aggressive easing cycle in March.
 The decision matched market analysts’ expectations.
-The SELIC rate has rested at the all-time low since the Central Bank paused its long and aggressive easing cycle in March.

-Going forward, the bulk of our panel sees the Bank gradually tightening rates as the economic recovery gains traction.
-FocusEconomics Consensus Forecast participants see the SELIC rate closing 2019 at 8.07% and 2020 at 8.08%.
+Going forward, the bulk of our panel sees the Bank gradually tightening rates towards year-end as the economic recovery gains traction.
+FocusEconomics Consensus Forecast participants see the SELIC rate closing 2019 at 7.47% and 2020 at 7.91%.

 Brazil - Interest Rate Data